First Community in The United States To Have A Lighted Ball Diamond

 The Footville Telephone Company established the Village of Footville's communication link, operating as an independent company for 78 years.
 It expanded from 107 telephones in 1903 to 1,159 telephones in 1979.
 A new switchboard was installed with touchtone and automatic number ID in 1975.
 Footville had the last 5 cent pay phone in the country until 1980.
 The Footville Telephone Company was sold in 1983 from the Kratz family to the 2nd largest independent telephone company-Northwest Telephone Co.
 In 1988, the local office closed and renovation of the telephone office began in 2000 & 2001.
 A "hands on"? telephone museum was opened containing old switchboards and a large collection of phones from over the years.

 The Footville Bank was constructed in 1909, which was the 1st bank in Footville.
 The bank was famous for giving out suckers to all 'good' kids.
 The 1st bank robbery occurred in 1965, but the robber was caught in a cornfield after a car chase that ran out of gas.
 The bank was closed in 1975 after 65 years at the same location and same building and relocated into a bigger building closer to Hwy 11.
-The Mid America Bank resides there now and still has a box of suckers for kids of all ages to help themselves.
 The Old Footville Bank building is now a historical site and is where the historical society is located.
 For more information on the history of Footville, please call Luther Valley Historical Society at 608-876-6892 or 608-752-1104.

 The American Legion Post 237 is the only American Legion Post in Southern Wisconsin with a cobra AH-1 helicopter on permanent display.